ms-jpq/coq_nvim/docs/DISPLAY.md

 For `ctags` do `ctags --list-kinds-full`.

-The defaults do not cover `ctags`, as there are too many to count.
+The defaults do not cover `ctags`, as there are too many to find unique icons for.

 ##### `coq_settings.display.icons.aliases`